jrehor/kcc/README.md

 1 1 1 2 3 5 5 6 8 9
 ```

-Of course, in real life we would simply use the built-in sorting operator, which is a lot more efficient.
+Of course, in real life you would simply use the built-in sorting operator, which is a lot more efficient.
 What this toy example is all about is the principle of **doing more with less**, and that's what k is all about.
 It also means to show that reading k programs is nothing less of entertaining, and give a hint why we believe that writing them is pure joy.